denialromeo/danielmoore.us/about.md

 <a id="political-views" href="javascript:;" id="dropdown2" target="_self"><b>Political Views</b></a>
 <div id="instructions2" style="display:none;">
     <p>All ideologies, religions, and nations exploit the many so a few at the top can lead extravagant lives.
-Since there are more human beings than ever before, there is more exploitation than ever before.</p>
+Most people are willfully ignorant about their place in society, which makes them easier to exploit.</p>
     <p>Historical statements I believe &ndash;</p>
     <ul>
         <li>The 20th century's most influential people were Lyndon Johnson, Mao Zedong, Joseph Stalin, Richard Nixon, Deng Xiaoping, Nikita Khrushchev, Mikhail Gorbachev, and Bill Clinton.</li>